biodash/biodash.github.io/content/codeclub/04_ggplot2/index.md

 ## Session Goals

 -   Learn the philosophy of **coding** a graphic.
--   Learn the basic **template** of a `ggplot2` graphic, so you can reuse it for multiple chart types.
+-   Learn the basic **template** of a **ggplot2** graphic, so you can reuse it for multiple chart types.
 -   Learn how you can quickly add visual information to a graphic using **aesthetics** and **layers**.

 ------------------------------------------------------------------------

-## Intro: The `ggplot2` philosophy
+## Intro: The ggplot2 philosophy

-We have already seen that in R, instead of manually manipulating data frames as you might do when editing Excel sheets, we **code** the operations we want to perform using `dplyr` verbs like `select()`, `mutate()`, `inner_join()`, and so on.
+We have already seen that in R, instead of manually manipulating data frames as you might do when editing Excel sheets, we **code** the operations we want to perform using **dplyr** verbs like `select()`, `mutate()`, `inner_join()`, and so on.

 In a similar way when performing visualization, instead of clicking on a chart type in Excel, we **code the chart** in R.

-And just as `dplyr` gives us efficient ways to manipulate data frames, `ggplot2` (which is also part of the `tidyverse`) gives us efficient ways to manipulate charts/plots/graphics (we use these terms interchangeably).
+And just as **dplyr** gives us efficient ways to manipulate data frames, **ggplot2** (which is also part of the **tidyverse**) gives us efficient ways to manipulate charts/plots/graphics (we use these terms interchangeably).

-The `gg` in `ggplot2` stands for *grammar of graphics*, an approach to systematically designing statistical plots developed by Leland Wilkinson.
+The **gg** in **ggplot2** stands for *grammar of graphics*, an systematic approach for designing statistical plots developed by Leland Wilkinson.
 The idea behind this was to think about 'pulling apart' various plots into their shared component pieces, then provide code that could put them together again.
 We can then create new plots like we create new sentences (once we understand this grammar).

 There are two parts to this.
-First, the 'nouns and verbs' we need to work with plots are very different than those we need to work with data frames. `ggplot2` is like a mini-language of its own, with its own verbs and syntax.
+First, the 'nouns and verbs' we need to work with plots are very different than those we need to work with data frames. **ggplot2** is like a mini-language of its own, with its own verbs and syntax.

 Second, this notion of pulling apart a graphic leads to the idea of *layers*.
 You can build up a plot of any complexity by *overlaying* different views of the same data.

 There's a learning curve here for sure, but there are a couple of things that help us.

 First, every graphic shares a *common template*.
-This is like thinking about "The cat sat on the mat" grammatically as the template `NP V PP` (`N`oun `P`hrase "The cat", `V`erb "sat", `P`repositional `P`hrase "on the mat").
+This is like thinking about the sentence "The cat sat on the mat" grammatically as the template `NP V PP` (`N`oun `P`hrase "The cat", `V`erb "sat", `P`repositional `P`hrase "on the mat").
 Once you understand this structure you can "say" a *lot* of different things.

+(And I mean a *lot*.
+The [ggplot cheat sheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf) gives an overview of the things you can do, but because this is a language, users can create their own [extensions](https://exts.ggplot2.tidyverse.org/gallery/) that you can also utilize.)

 Second, they way we put layers together is identical to the way we use pipes.
 You can read `%>%` as "and then": `select()` and then `mutate()` and then `summarize()`.
 In graphics, we can say "show this layer, and then *overlay* this layer, and then *overlay* this layer", etc., using a very similar syntax.

-They include...

--   `inner_join()`
--   `full_join()`
--   `left_join()`
--   `right_join()`
--   `semi_join()`
--   `anti_join()`

-Check out the 'Combine Data Sets' section of this [cheat sheet](https://github.com/rstudio/cheatsheets/blob/master/data-transformation.pdf) for a brief look at these functions.

-You can also get more details [here](https://dplyr.tidyverse.org/reference/join.html), or, as with any R function, by accessing the function's documentation inside R with the '?'.
-For example, type `?inner_join` at your R prompt and hit Enter.
-(Make sure the package the function comes from is loaded first!
-In this case, you need *dplyr*, which is loaded as part of *tidyverse*.)

 <br>